amejiarosario/amejiarosario.github.io/source/_posts/2016-10-19-Overview-of-JavaScript-ES6-features-a-k-a-ECMAScript-6-and-ES2015.md

 With ES6, we went from declaring variables with `var` to  use `let`/`const`.

 What was wrong with `var`?

-The issue with `var` is that a variable declared in a function leaks into any other code block such as `for` loops or `if` blocks:
+The issue with `var` is the variable leaks into other code block such as `for` loops or `if` blocks:

 {% codeblock lang:js mark:4,10 ES5 %}
 var x = 'outer';